BenjaminSchwenker/tbsw/README_X0.md

 ```
 $ RunList_reco = [
-$             '/work1/rawdata/DESY_Oktober16/2GeV_05mmalu/run006958.raw',
+$             'run006958.raw',
-$             '/work1/rawdata/DESY_Oktober16/2GeV_05mmalu/run006959.raw',
+$             'run006959.raw',
-$             '/work1/rawdata/DESY_Oktober16/2GeV_05mmalu/run006960.raw',
+$             'run006960.raw',
-$             '/work1/rawdata/DESY_Oktober16/2GeV_05mmalu/run006961.raw',
+$             'run006961.raw',
 $           ]
 ```

-Of course, this list also has to be modified to match the your data.
+Of course, this list also has to be modified to match the runs you want to analyse.
 The angle reconstruction is started by the following code snippet

 ```
 $  # Angle reconstruction
-  params_reco=[(x, steerfiles_reco, gearfile, caltag) for x in RunList_reco]
+  params_reco=[(x, steerfiles_reco, gearfile, caltag) for x in RawfileList_reco]
   print "The parameters for the reconstruction are: "
   print params_reco